 When it came to planning my wedding I really didn’t care what went down.
 I was just excited to marry the man I loved, and I wanted a fabulous dress.
 Whether or not I had bridesmaids, fancy flowers or a tiered cake was not on my priority list.
 I was no where near being a bridezilla but I think I’m making up for that now as we build a house.

 Maybe it’s because I was almost 19 (yes, you can read all about my being a young bride here).
 Or maybe I just am generally a pretty low-key person.
 Either way, I think I’m more than making up for it now as we build my dream home.
+Even though we’re going with a mass builder with pre-made plans, there are still SO many decisions to make and it can be tricky to know which builder upgrades are worth getting.

 Knowing when you’ve found “the one”